Inside Abercrombie’s Plot To Win Over Gen Z, Where Everyone’s A Cool Kid

 Levine wants to explore sexiness in his collections, but not in the same way as in the past.
 “I don’t think sexy is about tight or short,” Levine says with a laugh.
 “That sounds more like ill-fitting.
 Sexiness is totally subjective: Your idea of sexy might be totally different from mine.”
 In general, pieces are looser fitting than they were in the past and are designed for comfort.
 “There’s been a whole cultural shift,” says Levine.
 “Sexiness is more about being comfortable in your own skin, and our goal is to make our customers feel good in our clothes.”

 As he and his team work through each new season, their goal is to provide a full range of outfits that will take young adults throughout all their non-work endeavors, from lazy Sundays in bed to house parties to swimming to going out for a walk.
-The brand now specializes on denim and outwear, but also extends to loungewear, activewear, swimwear, and dresses.
+The brand specializes on denim and outwear–categories the brand has been known for in the past–but also extends to loungewear, activewear, swimwear, and dresses.

 In each piece, Levine draws inspiration from Abercrombie’s archive of clothes, including garments made for outdoorsmen, the military, and varsity sports as far back as the late 1800s.
 The brand once clothed icons like Amelia Earhart, Ernest Hemingway, and Teddy Roosevelt.
 “We’re a 125-year-old brand that has dressed pioneers and former presidents,” he says.
 “From all that inspiration, from all those years, we try to draw from the best of the best.
 To me, thoughtful American casual style transcends a lot of trend.”